Agent Memory

 Section titled “Best practices”- Let memory build naturally — resist the urge to pre-load hundreds of semantic memories.
 Agents learn best from real conversations.

-- Review memories periodically — check the Memory tab monthly to remove outdated or incorrect entries.
+- Review memories periodically — list them through the API and remove outdated or incorrect entries.